cdondrup/people/readme.rst

 Requirements & building
 ^^^^^^^^^^^^^^^^^^^^^^^
-This project depends on ROS and can be built using catkin.
+Depends on the kalman_filter ros package.
+Needs to be installed manually: sudo apt-get install ros-hydro-kalman-filter

 Branches
 ^^^^^^^^